OpenTermsArchive/deployment/README.md

 ## Usage

-For testing this collection, a virtual machine description file is provided to be used with [Vagrant](https://www.vagrantup.com).
+For testing this collection, a virtual machine description file is provided, inside the `tests` folder, to be used with [Vagrant](https://www.vagrantup.com).

+All following commands must be executed from the `tests` folder:

+    cd tests

 ### Launch VM